bartkoo98/influx/README.md

-# Influx -
+# Influx - articles about everything - stay closer to your favorite creators!

 ## About:
 This is a project I am currently working hard on.
 Api works a bit like a large collection of blogs, where each creator can add his articles on various topics, start a discussion in the comments with readers, or throw in short notes.
 My inspiration was the substack website.
 Soon:
 * Subscription option to let the creator manage who can see the articles.
 * Possibility of sending articles like newsletters.
 * Register with email confirmation.
 Login with Google/Facebook account.